open-feature/spec/specification/sections/01-flag-evaluation.md

 client.getAllFlagMetadata() // [{"key": "featureA", "type": "boolean"}, {"key": "featureB", "type": "string"}]
 ```

-This may return an empty collection if the provider does not implement the `allFlagMetadata` member or accessor.
+This may return a language-idiomatic way of describing the absence of a value if the provider does not implement the `allFlagMetadata` member or accessor.

 ### 1.3.
 Flag Evaluation